microsoft/vscode-remote-try-node/README.md

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 You can try out development containers with GitHub Codespaces or **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)**.

-[GitHub Codespaces](https://github.com/features/codespaces) both use this same concept to quickly create customized, cloud-based development environments accessible [from VS Code](https://aka.ms/vso-dl) or the web. _[Request access](https://github.com/features/codespaces/signup) to the Codespaces beta if you have not already._
+[GitHub Codespaces](https://github.com/features/codespaces) allows you to quickly create customized, cloud-based development environments accessible [from VS Code](https://aka.ms/vso-dl) or the web.
+> **Note:** While GitHub Codespaces is in limited public beta, please _[request access](https://github.com/features/codespaces/signup) if you have not already._

 The [VS Code Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension allows you to clone a repository or open any folder mounted into (or already inside) a dev container and take advantage of VS Code's full development feature set.